Winter Fruit Salad with Lemon Poppyseed Dressing is a refreshing and flavorful way to enjoy seasonal fruit in a light, colorful side dish.

 Instructions

-- In a small bowl or jar mix freshly squeezed lemon juice, maple syrup, and poppy seeds.
-Whisk well until completely combined.
+- In a small bowl or jar, combine lemon juice, maple syrup, and poppy seeds.
+Whisk until smooth and well combined.3 tablespoons lemon juice, 2-3 tablespoons pure maple syrup, 1 tablespoon poppy seeds

 Notes